circuits/circuits/docs/source/man/events.rst

 Filtering
 ---------

-Events can be filtered by stopping otehr event handlers from continuing to process the event.
+Events can be filtered by stopping other event handlers from continuing to process the event.

 To do this, simply call the :meth:`~circuits.core.events.Event.stop` method.